Tobi-De/fuzzy-couscous/docs/the_cli/index.rst

 The CLI
 =======

-The falco CLI is available when you install the package.
-It is home to some command that I hope you will find useuful through the Lifecycle of your project, from starting the project through to deployment.
+The falco CLI is included with the package installation.
+It provides a set of commands that I hope will be useful to you throughout the lifecycle of your project, from project setup to deployment.

 .. hint:: Install the cli
    :class: dropdown